rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/README.md

 ## Run tests in headless-mode

-In this mode, we are run suite of tests, not individual tests.
+In this mode, we run suite of tests.
+This is how to run one suite:

-If we want to run just one particular suite, run it directly:
 ```
 suites/oauth-with-uaa.sh
 ```

-Or we can run all suites:
+And this is how we run all suites:
 ```
 run-suites.sh
 ```